-We have audited the accompanying financial statements of World Taekwondo (formally "World Taekwondo Federation", the "Federation"), which comprise the statements of financial position as at December 31, 2021 and 2020, and the statements of comprehensive income, statements of changes in equity and statements of cash flows for the years then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the accompanying financial statements of World Taekwondo (formally "World Taekwondo Federation"), which comprise the statements of financial position as at December 31, 2022 and 2021, and the statements of comprehensive income, statements of changes in equity and statements of cash flows for the years then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Federation as at December 31, 2021 and 2020, and its financial performance and its cash flows for the years then ended in accordance with Korean International Financial Reporting Standards ("KIFRSs").
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Federation as at December 31, 2022 and 2021, and its financial performance and its cash flows for the years then ended in accordance with Korean International Financial Reporting Standards ("KIFRSs").